ahv15/ProjectProposal/README.md

 - In text classification tasks, where the presence of irrelevant words or misspellings is common, Random Forest can effectively handle noise in the data without significantly impacting its performance.
 - Reduces the risk of overfitting by averaging the predictions of multiple trees.
 By building multiple trees on random subsets of the data, Random Forest reduces the variance of the model and improves its generalization performance.

-#### Model 3- Supervised Learning: XGBoost (sklearn's XGBClassifier)
+#### Model 3- Supervised Learning: XGBoost (scikit-learn's XGBClassifier)

 Why XGBoost?
 - Excellently handles sparse data, common in text-based features, making it ideal for text classification.
 - Utilizes advanced regularization (L1 and L2), gradient boosting, and tree pruning techniques to deliver highly accurate models, often outperforming other algorithms.
 - Scales efficiently across multiple CPUs and GPUs for fast training times and supports various types of predictive modeling problems, including multi-class classification.

-#### Model 4- Unsupervised Learning: KMeans Clustering (sklearn's KMeans)
+#### Model 4- Unsupervised Learning: KMeans Clustering (scikit-learn's KMeans)

 Why KMeans?
-- Simple unsupervised model that can be used as a baseline to compare the performance of more complicared unsupervised models like LDA.
+- Simple unsupervised model that can be used as a baseline to compare the performance of more complicated unsupervised models like LDA.
 - Low computation time.

 ## Results and Discussion